ILAE Logo

 Narcolepsy-cataplexy

 Narcolepsy-cataplexy is a lifelong neurological disorder of sleep state boundary control in which the distinctions between sleep states, particularly REM sleep, and wakening are blurred.
 Onset is typically in the teenage years though it can occur in younger children and begin later in life.
 It is thought to be an acquired disorder with an autoimmune mechanism in individuals with a genetic predisposition.
 There is a very strong HLA association, evidence of reduced levels of a neuropeptide called orexin in CSF as well as post mortem evidence of damage to orexin producing neurons in the hypothalamus.
 Diagnosis is often delayed for several years and misdiagnosis with epilepsy can occur for several reasons.
 The condition is characterised by excessive daytime sleepiness, cataplexy (loss of tone in response to strong emotion), hypnagogic hallucinations, sleep paralysis and disturbed night time sleep.
 Cataplexy comprises a sudden onset of physiological REM atonia associated with a strong emotion, particularly laughter.
 This may cause a head drop, sagging of facial features, buckling of knees and a fall.
 All or some of these may occur in an event.
 The individual remains conscious, though the eyes may close, and through a degree of motor control try not to fall.
 This may give the appearance of repetitive jerks.
 The falls and head drops may be misdiagnosed as myoclonic seizures, the sagging of the face and lack of response may lead to a diagnosis of absence seizures.
 Attacks of sleep or the desire to sleep may lead to a variable level of responsiveness and a misdiagnosis of focal impaired awareness seizures may be made.
 The hypnagogic hallucinations, dreamlike often frightening visions in the awake state may be misdiagnosed as focal cognitive seizures.
 A good sleep history, and if possible video of cataplexy, can be sufficient to make a secure diagnosis but most individuals would require further evaluation including polysomnography, multiple sleep latency testing, HLA status and in selected cases CSF orexin estimation.
-Any association with learning disability or abnormalities on neurological examination should make the clinician consider Niemann Pick Type C, a brainstem lesion or Coffin Lowry syndrome.
+Any association with developmental impairment or abnormalities on neurological examination should make the clinician consider Niemann Pick Type C, a brainstem lesion or Coffin Lowry syndrome.

 PAROXYSMAL MOVEMENT DISORDERS